zorikg/KoBE/README.md

 # KoBE
 Data and code for [Knowledge Based Machine Translation Evaluation](https://arxiv.org/abs/2009.11027).

 This is a temporary location.
-The code and data will be soon moved to [github.com/google-research/google-research](https://github.com/google-research/google-research) repository.
+The code will be soon refactored and moved to [github.com/google-research/google-research](https://github.com/google-research/google-research) repository.
 A link to the new location will be posted here.